microclimate-dev2ops/microclimate-dev2ops.github.io/docPages/cli.md

 ### Update

 Update Microclimate by pulling the newest images down from the repository.
 Note: Updates are to the current version only.
+For more information about updating Microclimate, see [Updating Microclimate](./update).

 ```sh
 mcdev update